 - Review your case and advise you about your options.
 A lawyer can explore all legal options available to you and advise you on the best path to take in order to maximize your financial recovery.
 For example, in addition to Accident Benefits, you may also be eligible to file a claim for Employment Insurance sickness benefits or Homemaker Benefits.

-- Determine the amount that should be sought in a settlement.
+- Determine the amount that should be sought in a claims settlement.
 Many factors go into determining a proper ICBC settlement demand.
 A lawyer can review your medical records and consult with experts to determine the nature and extent of your injuries and how they will impact your ability to work and enjoy your life.

 - Review ICBC’s settlement offer.
 If you have already received a settlement offer from ICBC, a lawyer can review the offer and determine whether it will fully and fairly compensate you for all of your damages.
 In fact, you should never accept a settlement offer until it has been reviewed first by an experienced ICBC claims lawyer.